 Under the direction of the Department of Education of the Museum, extensive series of talks are given for the public school children of New York, and there are special showings of motion pictures on science, and social studies for students of high schools and colleges.
 Series of talks on Museum activities also are broadcast by the Radio Division.

-The larger audiences meet in the main auditorium of the Museum on the first floor (Index Plan, p.
-16, Floor I, Hall 7).
-This hall seats about 1400 persons and is completely equipped with stereopticons and apparatus for projecting silent and sound motion pictures.
+The larger audiences meet in the main auditorium of the Museum on the first floor (Index Plan, P. 16, First Floor, Hall 7).
+This hall is completely equiped with stereopticons and apparatus for projecting silent and sound motion pictures.
 A second hall, similarly equipped, is on the fifth floor of the Roosevelt Memorial, and additional rooms on the floors below are used for smaller groups.
 Scientific Societies meet at the Museum regularly and a number of their lectures are of general interest.